If you've ever felt the frustration of managing multiple online accounts, whether…

 Now, set up your Magento to Shopify migration by clicking on Cart2Cart’s “Start Migration” button.

-Next, pick Magento as the “Source Cart Type,” and then key-in your Magento based site’s domain details, on the “Source Cart URL” field.
+Next, pick Magento as the “Source Cart Type,” and then key in your Magento-based site’s domain details in the “Source Cart URL” field.

 Upon completion, the next phase involves creating a source Connection Bridge, which will eventually act as a principal data export point between two Platforms.

 Hit on the Connection Bridge link and download the resultant zip file.
-Then from the zip file archives, extract a “Bridge2Cart” folder, and using FTP panel, paste it on your Magento site.
+Then, from the zip file archives, extract a “Bridge2Cart” folder, and using the FTP panel, paste it on your Magento site.

 In the end, you want to check and confirm the status of your Connection Bridge.
-Simply hit on the wizard’s “Check Connection” button, and the system swiftly alerts you about the state of the connection.
+Hit the wizard’s “Check Connection” button, and the system swiftly alerts you about the state of the connection.

 Step #6: Specify Target Shopify Store & Align Its Connection Bridge

-Akin to defining source store parameters; similarly, you’d specify target Shopify store.
+Akin to defining source store parameters, similarly, you’d specify the target Shopify store.

 In this case, Shopify should be set as the “Target Cart,” whereas Shopify’s URL corresponds to the “Target Cart URL” field.

-At this juncture, I want to point out that setting a Shopify Connection Bridge differs.
-With this process, you’ll not download a zip archive and then extract its contents to a root folder; instead, the system prompts you to give your Shopify store’s API-key along with an API-key password.
+At this juncture, I want to point out that setting up a Shopify Connection Bridge differs.
+With this process, you won’t download a zip archive and then extract its contents to a root folder; instead, the system prompts you to provide your Shopify store’s API key along with an API key password.

 Next step, click “Manage Private Apps,” and then hit “Generate API Credentials.”

-Now, copy and then paste the API details onto your migration to configure required Connection Bridge onto the target Shopify store.
+Now, copy and then paste the API details into your migration to configure the required Connection Bridge onto the target Shopify store.

 Step #7: Choose the Online Store Entities You Migrated